Abstract

 The problem has no safe threshold

 Childhood lead exposure is a settled and quantified public-health failure, not an open question.
-The U.S. Centers for Disease Control and Prevention states plainly that there is no safe level of lead in a child's blood, and that even low levels can affect IQ, attention, and academic achievement 5.
+The U.S. Centers for Disease Control and Prevention reports no safe level of lead in a child's blood, and that even low levels can affect IQ, attention, and academic achievement 5.
 In 2021 the CDC lowered its blood lead reference value from 5.0 to 3.5 micrograms per deciliter, set at the 97.5th percentile of the blood-lead distribution among U.S. children ages 1 to 5, so that more children with comparatively higher levels would be identified 1.
-The agency is explicit that the reference value is not health-based and is not a regulatory standard; it is a screening marker for the population, not a clinical safety line, and a result below it does not mean a child is unharmed 1.
+The agency notes that the reference value is not health-based and not a regulatory standard.
+A result below it does not mean a child is unharmed 1.

 Knowing that lead harms children at any dose is not the same as knowing which children to protect.
 The United States has no complete, population-representative measurement of childhood blood lead.
 The CDC receives about 3 million blood-lead test results per year, a fraction of the roughly 22 million children under six 8.
-More important than the count is the selection: testing is deliberately concentrated on children judged to be at higher risk, so the reported surveillance data are, in the CDC's own words, "not a population-based estimate" and "not representative of a whole county or a whole state" 8.
+But the selection matters more than the count.
+Testing is deliberately concentrated on children judged to be at higher risk, so the reported surveillance data are, in the CDC's own words, "not a population-based estimate" and "not representative of a whole county or a whole state" 8.
 The agency points anyone seeking nationally representative prevalence to NHANES, a survey designed for estimation rather than for locating individual neighborhoods at risk 8.
-The result is a structural blind spot.
-A child who is never tested, in a place where few children are tested, is statistically invisible, and the places with the least testing are not randomly distributed.
+The result is a systematic blind spot.
+A child who is never tested, in a place where few children are tested, never appears in the data, and the places with the least testing are not randomly distributed.

 The measured data that do exist are held by states, not the federal government, and access to them is uneven by jurisdiction.
 Some states publish blood-lead surveillance through open data interfaces, and the CDC Environmental Public Health Tracking Network carries county-level elevated-blood-lead measures for participating states 9.
 Others lock the same information in static reports or dashboards that require formal records requests to obtain at usable spatial resolution.
-This patchwork means that the granularity of available evidence about childhood lead risk depends less on where the hazard is and more on each state's data-publishing posture.
+In this patchwork, the resolution of the available evidence depends less on where the hazard is than on each state's data-publishing posture.
 A family, clinician, or local health department in a low-publishing state has no neighborhood-level signal at all, even though the underlying housing and poverty drivers of risk are present and measurable there.

 Why a prediction-first national map is needed